 The World Health Organization (WHO) recommends mothers breastfeed their babies in the first six months after birth.
 Breastfeeding helps newborns achieve optimal growth and development, WHO states.

 After the first six months, WHO recommends mothers provide their children with complementary foods in conjunction with breastfeeding.
-Mothers often continue to breastfeed their kids for up to two years, according to WHO.
-The Center for Nutritional Research recommends two to four years of breastfeeding, or providing breast milk, to ensure optimal physical and mental development.
+Mothers can continue to breastfeed their kids for up to two years, according to WHO.
+Some breastfeeding proponents even recommend 2-4 years of breastfeeding to ensure optimal physical and mental development.

 Breastfeeding offers a number of benefits for both moms and newborns, including:

-- It ensures newborns get the nutritional benefits of breastmilk.
-Breastfeeding enables newborns to get the breastmilk they need to enjoy healthy growth and development.
+- It ensures newborns can get breast milk.
+Breastfeeding enables newborns to get the breast milk they need to enjoy healthy growth and development.

 - It helps moms bond with their babies.
-Breastfeeding provides an unprecedented bonding experience for both moms and their babies.
+Breastfeeding provides an unprecedented bonding experience for both mom and baby.

 WebMD points out babies who are breastfed may be less susceptible to ear infections, respiratory illnesses, and diarrhea than those who are not breastfed.
 In some studies, breastfeeding has been linked to higher IQ scores in later childhood, WebMD states.

 The commitment to breastfeeding may be difficult for some women.
 A breastfed baby usually needs to be fed every 1.5 to 3 hours, which means a new mom will have to take frequent breaks to feed her baby.
-Sometimes, medications and/or illicit drugs that a mother takes following birth may be passed on to the baby through breastmilk.
-Donor breastmilk can also be problematic because the donor’s health or medication use may put the infant at risk.
+Sometimes, medications and/or illicit drugs that a mother takes following birth may be passed to the baby through breast milk.
+Donor breast milk can also be problematic because the donor’s health or medication use may put the infant at risk.
 In these situations, adding bovine colostrum to formula is ideal.

-Nursing moms sometimes struggle to determine whether a baby is getting the right amount of breastmilk at each feeding.
-Many infants suffer from “failure to thrive” in which they are unable to put on weight.
+Moreover, nursing moms frequently struggle to determine whether a baby is getting the right amount of breastmilk at each feeding.
 Plus, the need for hydration is tied in with adequate breastfeeding.
-Even with breastfeeding, a baby may not get the water that he or she needs to stay adequately hydrated.
-As such, following breastfeeding with a bottle of water (mixed with powdered bovine colostrum) may be helpful.
+Even with breastfeeding, a baby may not get the water that he or she needs.
+As such, following breastfeeding with a bottle of water (mixed with colostrum) is a good idea.

 What Is Baby Formula?

-Although many globally recognized healthcare and medical organizations promote breastfeeding as the best choice for babies, baby formulas are also an option for mothers who are unable to breastfeed.
+Although many globally recognized healthcare and medical organizations say breastfeeding is the best choice for babies, baby formula may serve as an option for mothers who are unable to breastfeed.

-Formula feeding offers benefits for both moms and babies, including:
+Formula feeding offers many benefits for both moms and babies, including:

 - It is convenient.
-A formula-fed baby can be fed by anyone, such as a caregiver, at any time.
+A formula-fed baby can be fed by anyone, at any time.

 - It provides immense flexibility.
 Moms don’t have to worry about incorporating breast-pumping into their schedules; instead, they can leave formula for a babysitter or day care provider to give to their babies.

 - It can become easier to schedule regular feedings.
-For moms who want to get their babies on regular feeding schedules, formula may help these moms do just that.
+For moms who want to get their babies on regular feeding schedules, formula may help them do just that.